var-github/Final-Project-CS50/README.md

 #### **3.login.html**
 This file operates in the /login route and displays the interface to login to an existing account
 #### **4.register.html**
-This file displays the register page and submits the information to the / register route
+This file displays the register page and submits the information to the /register route
 #### **5.display.html**
 This page acts like a notification page and displays any error that occur during the login or register process.
 Wrong password and wrong username errors are also shown here
 #### **6.index.html**
 The home page is characterised by this file.
 It displays relevent information on the borrowed book and puts up a medium to perform other functions

 ## *Application.py*
+This file is the crux of the entire web application and contains all the back end programming and logic.
+The app has nine routes:
+- Main route (/)
+- Login route (/login)
+- Logout route (/logout)
+- Register route (/register)
+- Search route (/search)
+- Info route (/info)
+- Borrow route (/borrow)
+- Return route (/return)
+- Due route (/overdue)

+Along with these routes there is an info function which looks up the api and returns a dictionary with the formatted information.
+The formatted information is then processed by the concerning route.
+This framework extends to helpers.py that is reponsible for checking if a person is logged in.